MelissaData/MatchUpObjectGlobal-Dotnet/README.md

 #### Different ways to get data file(s)
 1. Using Melissa Updater
     - It will handle all of the data download/path and dll(s) for you.
-2. If you already have the latest zip, you can find the data file(s) and dll(s) in there
+2. If you already have the latest release zip, you can find the data file(s) in there
+    - To pass in your own data file path directory, you may either use the '-dataPath' parameter or enter the data file path directly in interactive mode.
-    - Use the location of where you copied/installed the data and update the "$DataPath" variable in the powershell script.
+    - Comment out this line "DownloadDataFiles -license $License" in the powershell script.
-    - Copy all the dll(s) mentioned above into the `MelissaMatchupObjectGlobalWindowsDotnet` project folder.
+    - This will prevent you from having to redownload all the files.

 ## Run Powershell Script
 Parameters: